How to Get Your Insurance License in New Mexico (2026)

 Can I get a New Mexico insurance license if I already have one in another state?

 Yes.
 New Mexico offers non-resident producer licenses to agents with active licenses in their home state.
 Most reciprocal states allow NM residents to apply via NIPR without retaking the exam.
-Non-resident applicants pay the same $30 application fee per line plus the $5.60 NIPR transaction fee.
+Non-resident applicants pay the same $30 application fee per line plus the current fee NIPR transaction fee.
 The fingerprint/background check may also be waived in some cases.

 Can I take the New Mexico insurance exam online?